ibm-cloud-docs/vmwaresolutions/vsphere/vs_manage_licenses.md

 Managing licenses for Flexible instances is supported only for IBM-provided licenses.
 It does not apply to BYOL (Bring Your Own License).
 {: important}

 You can add licenses for various VMware components in your {{site.data.keyword.vcf-flex}} instance.
+For more information about these components, see [Licensing](/docs/vmwaresolutions?topic=vmwaresolutions-vs_orderinginstances-licensing-settings).

 ## Before you manage licenses for Flexible instances
 {: #vs_manage_licenses-prereq}